Home > Communities > Lexington > Lexington Market Review > Single Family Home Market Summary

 Homes Listed

 The number of homes listed has been declining since 2020 as COVID effects declined and the market reverted to the normal cycle of downsizing, move-up, and relocating sellers.
 The number of homes listed in 2022 was 384 – consistent with the market condition seen prior to the COVID years of 2020 and 2021.
-The number of homes sales declined 11% in 2023 to 341 because of continued high mortgage interest rates and the associated reluctance of sellers to swap the very low mortgage rate on their current home for a higher mortgage rate on their next home.
+The number of homes sales declined 11% in 2023 to 341 and declined a further 8% to 314 in 2024.
+This decrease is caused by continued high mortgage interest rates and the associated reluctance of sellers to swap the very low mortgage interest rate on their current home for a higher mortgage rate on their next home.

 Homes Sold

-The number of “homes listed” is lower than the number of “homes available to buy” because many homes that were listed in 2022 failed to sell in 2022 and remained “on the market” into 2023.
-These unsold homes amount to approximately a 6% increase in the number of homes available to buy over the number listed, further highlighting the reluctance of buyers to buy because of the high interest rates.
+Because of the 2023 market conditions the number of “homes listed” in 2024 is lower than the number of “homes available to buy” because many homes that were listed in 2023 failed to sell in 2023 and remained “on the market” into 2024.
+These unsold homes amounted to approximately a 15% increase in the number of homes available to buy over the number listed, further highlighting the reluctance of buyers to buy because of the high interest rates.

 Sale Price to List Price Ratio

 One of the strongest indicators of demand is the ratio of the sales price to the list price.
 An average ratio of over 100% means that, on average, there was competition, resulting in buyers competing to buy the home and paying more than the asking price.
 The Lexington market has seen this indicator at approximately 100% throughout 2013-2020.
 COVID and the ensuing widespread re-evaluation of what homeowners required in a home saw this indicator rise to 106% in 2021.
 This high value is indicative of a very strong seller’s market.
 2022 saw this indicator rise further to 107% when we aggregate over the full year.
-2023 saw the metric decline (consistent with the second half of 2022) to 102%.
+2023 and 2024 saw the metric decline to 102% as a consequence of very limited inventory with the limited number buyers, able and willing to enter the housing market, having to bid house prices higher.

 Sale Price to List Price Ratio (Monthly/NC)

 Breaking down the Sales Price to List Price Ratio by month and property type shows two noticeable aspects of the housing market.
 Overall, the ratio declined from June through December.
-This was caused by mortgage interest rates increasing in Q3 and the realization that mortgage interest rates were not going to decline to 5% at year-end as predicted 12 months previously.
+This was caused by uncertainty over mortgage interest rates, the increase seen in Q4 and the realization that mortgage interest rates were not going to decline to 6% at year-end as predicted 12 months previously.
 The ratio for new construction homes was lower than for existing homes.
-This was caused by an over-supply of new construction homes in 2022 and developers being forced to reduce prices (developers, unlike many homeowners, cannot delay listing due to changing market conditions).
+This was caused by a slight oversupply of new construction homes in 2023 (carrying over into 2024) and the very high carrying costs faced by developers on unsold homes.
+These effects forced developers to discount from the list price (developers, unlike many homeowners, cannot delay listing due to changing market conditions) and need to sell quickly to minimize carrying costs.

 Average Days on Market

 Another indicator of demand is the length of time homes are on the market, known as “Days on Market”.
-Homes were on the market for an average of 37 days in 2023 before going under contract, compared to 28 and 24 days in 2021 and 2022.
+Homes were on the market for an average of 37 days in both 2023 and 2024 before going under contract, compared to 28 and 24 days in 2021 and 2022.
 It is important to note that this is an aggregate number covering all price points.
-Lower price points, below $2M, saw numbers closer to 22 days.
-Higher price points, above $2M, saw numbers closer to 86 days.
+Lower price points, below $2.5 million, saw numbers closer to 28 days.
+Higher price points, above $2.5 million, saw numbers closer to 99 days.

 Average Sale Price

-Average prices increased to just over $1.8 million in 2023, an increase of 6% over 2022 prices.
+The average sale price increased to just over $1.9 million in 2024, an increase of 5% over 2023 prices.
 In prior years we noted that some caution was needed when drawing conclusions from these price appreciation numbers because of changes in the sale price distribution.
-This was also the case this year because we saw a decrease in the number of existing home sales and an increase in the number of new construction home sales as developers reduced prices to offload homes.
-Based on this, 6% should be considered very high.
-The average new construction home price declined in 2023 to $2.8 million and 1-2% is the adjusted price appreciation for existing homes.
+This was also the case this year because we saw roughly the same number of existing home sales and a decrease in the number of new construction home sales but selling at a higher average price.
+The average new construction home price increased in 2024 to $3.0 million.
+5% is the adjusted price appreciation for existing homes compared to 1%-2% in 2023.

 Sale Price Analysis